manav03panchal/manav03panchal/README.md

 You can click the Preview link to take a look at your changes.
 --->
 HEHE I'M TRYING TO MAKE CHANGES HERE LOL
+NO REALLY, GIT VIA TERMINAL IS SO AWESOME!!